Where the Magic Happens

 After the material air dries for a year, we move it into our solar kiln to finish the drying process.
 A solar kiln is a great way to dry material as it follows the cycle of nature.
 The kiln will slowly heat up during the day, and slowly cool down at night.
 This gives the material a relaxed drying process.

 Located on the property, we also house a gallery showroom.
 On the second floor of the barn is our furniture showroom filled with finished Lohr Woodworking Studio pieces.
-Many of the pieces are those you see in our Live Edge Furniture Store and Studio Furniture Store galleries.
-The showroom is open for viewing by appointment.
+The showroom is open for viewing by appointment and we’d love to have you.
+Call 484-552-8152 or e-mail firstname.lastname@example.org to make an appointment.

 See the Visit Our Showroom page for more information!